EetuEH/Discord-bot-and-API-test-JS/README.md

 A simple Discord bot using Javascript and ran with node.js.

-Commands:
+list of commands
 -".ping" = Returns the latency of the bot(x ms)
 -